Frood-for-Thought/LHL-Statistical-Modelling-with-Python-Project/README.md

 Two results have different combinations of variables and are very similar but there are some minor differences.
 The first OLS regression contained all the potential independent variables.
-med_review had a passing p-value but was not included because it was negatively correlated with num_parks, so due to multicollinearity when combined med_review had too large a p-value.
+med_review had a passing p-value but was not included because it was negatively correlated with num_parks, so due to multicollinearity when combined, med_review had too large a p-value.
 Those with the highest p-values were discarded one-by-one, and different combinations were attempted until the variable p-values were all below the confidence interval 0.05.
 Two OLS results have variables with p-values lower than 0.05, and a Prob (F-statistic) approaching zero, so the regression coefficients are not zero.